5 things that helped me cut scope to build Futurospective

 So, to solve this problem I thought that I could periodically record a positive message that I would receive in the future when I might feel a bit down about myself.

 I tried my best to keep the first version of the app simple and I wanted to share a few things that helped me ship my MVP.
-(For an experienced RN dev this would have been really long but I had to learn everything from scratch almost).
+(For an experienced React Native dev this would have been really short but I had to learn almost everything from scratch).

 5 things I did to drastically simplify the roadmap